-Also known as One's A Plot
+Also known as "One's a..."
+Plot.

 Many TV shows are based around a High Concept — a simple, intriguing premise that can be explained in one or two sentences — a "hook" which attracts the interest of everyone from producers to advertisers to viewers.
-One very common way to get a build a high concept is to take two characters who are very different from each other, quirky, or somehow odd, and then team them up to accomplish some objective.
+One very common way to build a high concept is to take two characters who are very different from each other, quirky, or somehow odd, and then team them up to accomplish some objective.
 In 'the Biz' this is called a "Wunza plot".
-Put in its simplest form, a Wunza Plot is "One's a [X]; one's a [Y].
+So-named by Roger Ebert, a Wunza Plot is "One's a [X]; one's a [Y].
 Together they [Objective Z]" note

 Oddly, even the most bizarre premises can end up rather mundane in execution, with the strange characters — despite initial weirdness — ending up in fairly stock show formats like workplace comedies/dramas, quirky sitcom family hijinks, or, yes, fighting crime as private detectives or freelance do-gooders.

 Animation obviously has great potential for silliness, especially if it's an Animated Adaptation of a live-action show.

 A silly premise isn't always fatal, and the mention of a series below is not necessarily a criticism.
 With the right casting and writing, some shows which sound totally ridiculous have been hugely successful and even critically acclaimed.

 - The premise of Dirty Pair in which the impulsive tomboyish Kei is paired up with the more cerebral and mannered Yuri.
-Of course it's all right since They Fight Crime...
+Of course it's all right since they fight crime...

-- Tiger & Bunny.
-A down-on-his-luck, goofy single father and an icy-cold pretty-boy upstart are paired together as a corporate-sponsored superhero duo.
-They Fight Crime.
+- Tiger & Bunny: A down-on-his-luck, goofy single father and an icy-cold pretty-boy upstart are paired together as a corporate-sponsored superhero duo.
+They fight crime!

-- Referenced in The Sandman: Matthew (a servant of Morpheus who happens to be a raven who used to be a man) describes his brief adventure with the Corinthian (a serial killer with fanged mouths in place of eyes) as being "like a bad TV show."
+- Referenced in The Sandman (1989): Matthew (a servant of Morpheus who happens to be a raven who used to be a man) describes his brief adventure with the Corinthian (a serial killer with fanged mouths in place of eyes) as being "like a bad TV show."
 Borders on a Lampshade Hanging, except that unlike most of these examples, the weird team-up was only a small part of a much larger story.

 - Angel and the Ape ('60s comic book with revivals in the '80s and '00s): She's a gorgeous super-sleuth who speaks thirteen languages and knows karate.
 He's a comic book artist who happens to be a talking gorilla.
-They Fight Crime!
+They fight crime!

 - G.I.
 Robot., he's a robot.
 His buddy's a hard bitten G.I.
 They fight dinosaurs and Japanese giant robots until the robot is sent into space with military werewolves, vampires, etc. and the comic's creator.
 Bob Kanigher, man..